 In a nutshell, a .fla file is an animation project file produced by Adobe Animate (formerly known as Adobe Flash), which only contains library of objects and source files needed for creating an animation, such as graphics, video, text elements, audio, and other assets.
-The FLA file has not been compiled to a real video file, and is always used to quickly restore your last unfinished animation work.
+The FLA file has not been compiled to a real video file, and is always used to quickly restore your last unfinished animation editing work.

 As explained above, FLA file is exclusive to Adobe Animate, no third-party tool can open it.
 It's definitely a clickbait if any program or website claims it can convert or process FLA to MP4 or any other video format.
 Adobe Animate is the only appropriate application to open, edit and convert FLA files.

-Second thing to notice, is that if the FLA file is shared by other people or downloaded from the web, you may run into open error message due to the lack of source files and wrong location path.
+Second thing to notice, is that if the FLA file is shared by other people or downloaded from the web, you may run into some open error messages due to the lack of source files and wrong location path.
 Make sure it's your own FLA file and leave all source files untouched.

 On the pop-up "Export Media" window, select "H.264" from "Format" list and "Default (AME)" from "Preset" list.
 Change video resolution and output directory as you wish.
 Mark "Start Adobe Media Encoder Render Queue immediately" option.
 Then press "Export" button.
 Adobe Media Encoder will take over the conversion work, and you'll see the "MP4 file successfully created" message when the conversion is finished.